mdche001/CS506_Bike_Lane/README.md

 Type command: `pip3/pip install -r requirements.txt` in the terminal of outside folder (which has requirements.txt) to install all the packages.

+### Software:

+Normal IDE for python like pycharm will work.

+Jupiter/Jupiter Lab is needed for some of our code (.ipynb files).

 #### Dataset:
 Following dataset are the dataset we used in our code, you need download all these data in the src folder to run our code succesfully.